 Scholarships in Collegiate Esports

+Scholarships in collegiate esports exist and do so abundantly.
 The number one question on your mind is probably, “are there really scholarship opportunities for my child when it comes to esports?”
-Yes there are, and today we here at Esports Tower will give you an in-depth look at what getting a scholarship is like for a gamer, and how the esports scene operates in college.
+Yes, there are, and today we here at Esports Tower will give you an in-depth look at what getting a scholarship is like for a gamer and how the esports scene operates in college.

 The History of Scholarships in Esports

 In 2014, Robert Morris University made headlines around the world by being the first institution of its kind to bring esports into its athletic program.
 This is when esports, at least in the US, became a varsity sport.
 Robert Morris University created its own League of Legends team in 2014.
 Although schools technically had college esports teams, what marked this as the “beginning” was Robert Morris University’s designation of their League of Legends team as a varsity sports or esports team.

 After Robert Morris University created their varsity esports team, and after many considered it to be a mere publicity stunt of a small school, the year 2015 saw the University of Pikeville in Kentucky create their own varsity esports team.